Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 What’s also great?
 It’s surprisingly accessible for travelers with disabilities.
 Whether you’re rolling through redwood trails, relaxing at a beach park, or hopping between tasting rooms, you’ll find verified hotels and inclusive experiences that make it easy to enjoy the area.

-In this guide, we’ll show you the best accessible hotels, attractions, wineries, restaurants, and more—so you can focus on relaxing and exploring, not worrying about logistics.
+In this guide, we’ll show you the best accessible hotels, attractions, wineries, restaurants, and more in Sonoma County, so you can focus on relaxing and having fun (and not worry so much about logistics).

 Vineyards in fall in Alexander Valley, Sonoma